Double-faced white dwarfs and the magnetic inhibition of convection: Acknowledgements

 \section{Acknowledgements}

+I thank Adam Moss, Antoine B\'edard, Elad Shiftan, and especially the reviewer Pier-Emmanuel Tremblay for helpful discussions and comments that significantly improved the paper.
 This research was partially supported by the United States-Israel Binational Science Foundation (BSF; grant no. 2022175), the German-Israeli Foundation for Scientific Research and Development (GIF; grant no. I-1567-303.5-2024), the Israel Science Foundation (ISF; grant nos 1600/24 and 1965/24), and the Ministry of Innovation, Science, and Technology (grant no. 1001572596).